 Bitten – Locke Street – whoopie pies.
 Nuff said.
 Call ahead to place orders for your favourites, or just pop in to see what they have from their extensive menu ready to go – have yet to be disappointed.
 As of Fall 2016 they are open Mondays!

 Ola Bakery – James Street North – best Portuguese Egg Tarts ever!
 Cash only

 Made for you by Madeleine – Downtown Hamilton King William – everything made from scratch including the house milled flour.
 They also offer different classes on a pretty regular basis

-Donut Monster – born out of the Kitchen Collective, these amazing treats can be found in most of the local coffee shops, and Reuben has outgrown his space, so now he is opening up a standalone Donut Monster shop on Locke Street!!!
+Donut Monster – born out of the Kitchen Collective, these amazing treats can be found in most of the local coffee shops, and Reuben outgrew his space, and opened a stand alone shop on Locke Street which is KILLING it

 Sweetness Bakery – Ancaster – offers nut free custom sweets, cakes, cookies and cupcakes